taustation-fan/players-guide/README.md

 long range and shot range combat, and gun-like weapons are suited for long range combat, while knifes and improvised weapons work in short range combat.

-The success of an attack depends on the physical stats (mostly Stamina, I think), the accuracy of the weapon, and combat skills (which can be acquired through University courses).
+The success of an attack depends on the physical stats (mostly Agility, I think), the accuracy of the weapon, and combat skills (which can be acquired through University courses).